 Upgrade of turbines

-Inlet Air Conditioning
+Turbine Inlet Air Cooling

 Turbine overhauls or inspections, testing, and nuclear re-fueling

-The specific system or unit configuration system change would need to be reviewed by the MMU for evaluation pursuant to the Cost and Methodology Approval Process prior to approving the use of a Configuration Addition Maintenance adder.
+The specific system or unit configuration system change must be reviewed by the MMU for evaluation pursuant to the Cost and Methodology Approval Process prior to approving the use of a Configuration Addition Maintenance adder.

 To calculate Total Maintenance Dollars for 2011, this example assumes a maintenance period of 10 years; please see section 2.6.3 for further explanation of Maintenance Periods.